 Before 5 August 2013, legislation of this type was in general known as "Regulations", or "Statutory Regulations".
 On this website, these documents are now found under "Legislative Instruments".

 Regulations were published in the Statutory Regulations series; they have an "SR" reference number (eg SR 2011/139).
-Legislative Instruments made from 1 January 2014 will be part of the Legislative Instruments series and will have an "LI" number (eg LI 2014/25).
-Legislative Instruments made between 5 August 2013 and 1 January 2014 will continue to be published in the Statutory Regulations series, and so will have an "SR" number.
+Legislative Instruments made from 1 January 2014 are part of the Legislative Instruments series and have an "LI" number (eg LI 2014/25).
+Legislative Instruments made between 5 August 2013 and 1 January 2014 were published in the Statutory Regulations series, and so have an "SR" number.

 See About legislation